 Are you one of those women who quit the job for a temporary period and now thinking of getting back to work?
 If so, you are not alone at all.
 Many women have to take a break from their job due to various reasons.
 For these reasons, maternity leave is predominantly involved.
 Apart from this, women may have to take a career break due to taking care of children, caring for old parents, or any other personal reasons.

 Many women want to work again, but it is not always easy to overcome the career gap.
 When a woman thinks of starting a job again, many kinds of doubts arise in her mind.
 She may wonder whether the momentum of work will be as it was before?
 Whether her skill set to execute work is as sharp as it was before?
 Whether she’ll get a salary hike?
 These doubts can make the whole thing very stressful.
 To prepare for the journey ahead, you need to take care of your mental health too.
-For this, you might take the help of herbal remedies like CBD, red dragon kratom,

 If you are in the same situation, here are six practical tips to suggest how you can go back to